atreia495/ace-pubsub-java/README.md

 # README #

+A modified version of the [ACE-Java](https://bitbucket.org/marco-tiloca-sics/ace-java/) implementation for the [Publish-Subscribe](https://datatracker.ietf.org/doc/draft-ietf-ace-pubsub-profile/) profile.

 This is a mavenized Java 1.8 project.
 You should be able to compile and run these classes by using Maven.

 ### What is this repository for? ###